st8tikratio/Uselessness/blockchain/cardano/catalyst/catalyst-vote-weight.md

 - Project Catalyst still requires voters to register the wallets in order to participate in proposal voting.
 - Project Catalyst still has categories that have been funds to be allocated.
 - Category funding is static; no changes can be made to the total available ada distribution for that category.
-- Voters votes are weighted by teh amount of ADA they hold within their wallets.
+- Voters votes are weighted by the amount of ADA they hold within their wallets.
 - Voters can vote on as many proposals as they choose to.
 - Voting is completed within the Catalyst Voting app.